screspo-stratio/discovery/docs/api-documentation.md

 ## `GET /api/field/:id/search/:search-id`

-Search for values of a Field that match values of another Field when breaking out by the
+Search for values of a Field with `search-id` that start with `value`.
+See docstring for `metabase.api.field/search-values` for a more detailed explanation.

 ##### PARAMS: